 To verify that the installation has been successful, one can try to load, build and run example programs, which are available from the Start Menu.

-Adaptive Vision Library Lite is distributed as a set of header files (.h), dynamic (.dll) and static (.lib) libraries.
+Aurora Vision Library Lite is distributed as a set of header files (.h), dynamic (.dll) and static (.lib) libraries.
 The libraries (static and dynamic) are provided in versions for 32-bit and 64-bit system.
 The header files are common for both versions.

 Environment and Paths

-Adaptive Vision Library Lite uses the environment variable named
+Aurora Vision Library Lite uses the environment variable named

 ) and in the run time (

 C:\Program Files (x86)\Aurora Vision\Aurora Vision Library 5.2 Lite, but it can differ in other systems.

 The projects using Aurora Vision Library Lite should use the value of

 to resolve the locations of the header files and statically-linked

 file.
 Using an environment variable containing path makes the application source code more portable between computers.
 The